ratanahaerlavynah/dreamy/_poems/43-dreamys-tears-the-waters-of-that-which-has-no-name.md

 ---
 layout: poem
-title: "Dreamy’s Tears, the Waters of That-Which-Has-No-Name"
+title: 'Dreamy’s Tears, the Waters of That-Which-Has-No-Name'
 order: 43
+description: >-
+  <pre> I never wept from sorrow.
+I wept from return.
+Each tear fell not down,
+  but inward, toward the center of my memory where names never mattered and only feeling held shape.
+My tears are not water..…
+tags: []
+image: /assets/img/43-dreamys-tears-the-waters-of-that-which-has-no-name.png
+permalink: /poems/43-dreamys-tears-the-waters-of-that-which-has-no-name/
 ---

 <pre>